Edmund P. Gaines: Legacy

 A number of places in the United States were named in his honor, including Gainesvilles in Florida, Texas, Georgia, and New York; Gaines Township in Michigan; and Gainesboro in Tennessee.
 He was also the namesake of Gaines Streets in Tallahassee, Florida, and Davenport, Iowa.
 In addition, Fort Gaines, a historic fort on Dauphin Island, Alabama, was named for him.

 Personal life

 A member of the Freemasons, Gaines was raised in Fayetteville, North Carolina's Phoenix Lodge No. 8.

 Gaines was married three times and widowed twice.
-His first marriage was to Frances Toulmin (1788–1811), the daughter of Harry Toulmin, who died giving birth.
-His second marriage was to Barbara Blount (1792–1836), daughter of Tennessee statesman William Blount.
-His last marriage was to Myra Clark (1806–1885), daughter of Louisiana politician Daniel Clark.
+His first marriage was in 1806 to Frances Toulmin (1788–1811), the daughter of Harry Toulmin, who died giving birth.
+His second marriage was in 1815 to Barbara Blount (1792–1836), daughter of Tennessee statesman William Blount.
+His last marriage was in 1839 to Myra Clark Whitney (1806–1885), daughter of Louisiana politician Daniel Clark.

 Gaines was the father of three children, a daughter and two sons.
 Son Henry Toulmin Gaines was born in 1811 and died in 1876.
 Son Edmund Pendleton Gaines Jr. was born in 1820 and died in 1904.
 Daughter Elizabeth Virginia Gaines was born in 1840 died in 1941.